pinax-network/antelope-accounts-js/README.md

 ## Server
-You can start your own substreams server by running `docker compose up` in the `./server` directory
+You can start your own accounts sink server by running `docker compose up` in the `./server` directory